Hidden Performance Trap in Rails: Avoid nil in .where(id: [...])

 - Instead of a fast

-- It must separately evaluate the
+Index Scan, PostgreSQL may useBitmapOrandBitmap Heap Scan - It must separately evaluate the

-condition - On large tables, this often leads to sequential scans
+id IS NULLcondition - On large tables, this often leads to sequential scans

 Even if no NULLs exist in the table, the planner still has to check.